necusjz/p/_posts/Meetings.md

 ## Running a teleconference
 > Hi, this is Lee Ming here.

-### USEFUL TIPS
+### Useful Tips
 - One person should take the role of the facilitator.
-The facilitator should lay out the ground rules for the meeting at the start and control the participants. **Only the facilitator should interrupt another speaker.** Otherwise, it can get very confusing;
+The facilitator should lay out the ground rules for the meeting at the start and control the participants. **Only the facilitator should interrupt another speaker.** Otherwise, it can get very confusing.
-- As with regular meetings, there should be a clear agenda, if possible with **strict time limits for each item**;
+- As with regular meetings, there should be **a clear agenda,** if possible with strict time limits for each item.
 - The facilitator should ask people by name to contribute to specific topics.
-Each speaker should **give their name before speaking**;
+Each speaker should **give their name before speaking.**
-- Clarity is essential in a teleconference, so native speakers should aim to **speak clearly**, for example minimizing the use of difficult idioms, and non-native speakers should ask if anything is unclear;
+- **Clarity is essential** in a teleconference, so native speakers should aim to speak clearly, for example minimizing the use of difficult idioms, and non-native speakers should ask if anything is unclear.
-- The facilitator should **do a summary** of all points discussed at the end of the teleconference;
+- The facilitator should **do a summary** of all points discussed at the end of the teleconference.

 ### Track 59
 Janette: ...so that's Petra, Carlo, Sanjay.
 We're just waiting for Lee Ming and then...